 Professor Layton and the New World of Steam – TBC, 2025

-It’s nearly 2025 and we still don’t have a concrete Professor Layton and the New World of Steam release date, but thanks to a new trailer from Level 5, I’m a lot more confident that this game will finally come out in 2025, and I can’t wait.
-I’m not usually a fan of detective games, but the quaint visuals and quirky puzzles of the Professor Layton series have always been an exception for me.
-Plus, my partner absolutely adores this series, so we can’t wait to play it together.
+We're deep into 2025 now, and we still don't have a concrete Professor Layton and the New World of Steam release date, but thanks to a trailer from Level 5, I'm a lot more confident that this game will finally come out this year, and I can't wait.
+I'm not usually a fan of detective games, but the quaint visuals and quirky puzzles of the Professor Layton series have always been an exception for me.
+Plus, my partner absolutely adores this series, so we can't wait to play it together.

 This seventh entry into the mainline Professor Layton series takes place in Steam Bison, a bustling steampunk hub of technological innovation.
 But of course, everything is not as it seems, so Luke and Professor Layton must question the citizens, gather evidence, and solve hundreds of new puzzles to uncover the mystery of the new world of steam.